chenhbo/chenhbo.github.io/_pages/research.md

 * **Neural Implicit Surface/Shape Reconstruction for 3D Ultrasound Imaging**, *Sep 2023 - present*

-    *  Multi-view Shape Reconstruction using Signed Distance Function (In progress)
+    *  Multi-view Shape Reconstruction using Signed Distance Function (In progress...
+[2024 MICCAI](https://link.springer.com/chapter/10.1007/978-3-031-72083-3_67))

-    *  Single-view Surface Reconstruction using Signed Distance Function: [arXiv preprint](https://arxiv.org/abs/2401.05915)
+    *  Single-view Surface Reconstruction using Signed Distance Function: [2024 Medical Image Analysis ](https://www.sciencedirect.com/science/article/abs/pii/S1361841524002305)

     *  Single-view Surface Reconstruction using Unsigned Distance Function: [2023 IEEE IUS Conference](https://ieeexplore.ieee.org/abstract/document/10307668)

     Currently, I mainly focus on the surface/shape reconstruction to improve the geometric quality and visualization appearance of the 3D ultrasound volume.
     Traditional methods, such as ISO-Surface and Poisson surface reconstruction, cannot produce a high-quality surface due to image noise.
-Despite improvements in smoothness, continuity, and resolution from deep learning approaches, research on surface reconstruction in freehand 3D ultrasound is still missing.
-However, deep learning-based approaches are challenging for 3D ultrasound due to difficult-to-extract boundaries and unavailable large-scale training data or templates.
+Despite improvements in smoothness, continuity, and resolution by deep learning approaches, research on surface reconstruction in freehand 3D ultrasound is still missing.
+However, deep learning-based approaches are challenging for 3D ultrasound due to the difficult-to-extract boundaries and unavailable large-scale training data or templates.
     In this project, we propose a self-supervised neural implicit surface/shape reconstruction method to learn (un)signed distance functions (SDF, UDF) from ultrasound volumes.
 The proposed method demonstrates its adaptability to various anatomical structures and improved high-resolution visual quality.

 <div  align="center">